USS Bowfin: First patrol

 On 30 September, as she left the Mindanao Sea, Bowfin chanced upon a diesel-propelled barge carrying over 100 Japanese soldiers, and opened fire on it with her four-inch gun.
 When the target responded with machine gun fire, the submarine's 20-mm guns entered the fray.
 The battle came to an abrupt end when a four-inch round struck the enemy's magazine and blew apart the already sinking barge.

 On 2 October, as the submarine continued through the Makassar Strait toward Australia, her crew sighted a schooner off Balikpapan.
 Willingham fired two shots across the stranger's bow, but failed to bring her to and sank her with gunfire.Bowfin arrived at Fremantle on 10 October, ending a successful patrol.
-Rear Admiral Ralph W. Christie, who commanded American submarines in the area, was lavish in his praise of the submarine's performance; he rewarded her commanding officer with the opportunity of heading a submarine division.
-To free him for the new role, Lieutenant Commander Walter Thomas Griffith relieved Willingham as commanding officer of Bowfin on 26 October.
+Rear Admiral Ralph Waldo Christie, who commanded American submarines in the area, was lavish in his praise of the submarine's performance; he rewarded her commanding officer with the opportunity of heading a submarine division.
+To free him for the new role, Lieutenant Commander Walter T. Griffith relieved Willingham as commanding officer of Bowfin on 26 October.